tinyjin/thorvg.tester/README.md

 # ThorVG Test Automation

+# Deprecated
+> [!NOTE]
+> This repository is deprecated and no longer actively maintained.

+This project has been moved to the ThorVG project.
+You can find the official [here](https://github.com/thorvg/thorvg.test-automation).

+---

+## Previous README Content

 ThorVG Test Automation is rendering test tool for ThorVG Engine.
 It works as both GUI and CLI, detects rendering error by comparing canvas bitmap, automatically.

 https://github.com/tinyjin/thorvg.tester/assets/11167117/b4df338a-d4e1-4671-b1ca-c4ccc1fdf3ec